-Hope is Chair of the firm’s Health Care Enforcement Defense Practice.
+Hope is the immediate past Chair of the firm’s Health Care Enforcement Defense Practice.
 She has also served on the firm’s Pro Bono Committee and Policy Committee.

 Hope defends and resolves large, multifaceted federal and state investigations arising under criminal and civil statutes barring, among other things, the submission of false claims and the provision of remuneration to induce referrals.
 In connection with such cases, Hope negotiates and structures global settlements with the US Department of Justice and its US Attorneys’ Offices and state Attorneys' General Offices as well as corporate integrity agreements with the Department of Health and Human Services Office of Inspector General.